Debt Service Coverage Ratio Formula (Table of Contents)

 Debt Service Coverage Ratio Formula

-Debt service coverage ratio, as its name suggests, is the amount of cash a company has to service/pay its current debt obligations (interest on a debt, principal payment, lease payment, etc.).
+As its name suggests, the debt service coverage ratio is the amount of cash a company has to service/pay its current debt obligations (interest on a debt, principal payment, lease payment, etc.).
 It is calculated by dividing the company’s net operating income by its debt obligations for that particular year.

 Here’s the Debt Service Coverage Ratio Formula:

 Net operating income is the income left when all the operating expenses are paid.
-In the Income statement, it is under the head EBIT (Earnings Before Interest and Taxes).
-Total debt service is basically all the debt-related payments that a company needs to pay.
+The Income statement is under the head EBIT (Earnings Before Interest and Taxes).
+Total debt service is all the debt-related payments that a company needs to pay.
 For example, interest payments, principal payments, and other obligations.

-A DSCR greater than 1 is preferable and gives us the indication that the company has enough cash to service its debt.
+A DSCR greater than 1 is preferable and indicates that the company has enough cash to service its debt.
 Generally speaking, the higher the DSCR, the better it is for the business.

 Examples of Debt Service Coverage Ratio Formula (With Excel Template)